 Due to their role in advancing knowledge, intellectual inquiry, and scientific research, University of Utah scholars often find themselves at the forefront of complex and sometimes controversial topics.
-If you are facing questions, criticism of your field of study or threats, please consult this guide for support in dealing with these issues.
+This guide is intended to be a support for those facing threats, questions or criticism in their field of study.

 - Speech Policy (University Policy 1-007)